CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Related work

 \section{Related work}

-\myparagraph{Insertion-based fusion.} Token insertion has become the dominant paradigm for training VLMs: Visual embeddings from a pretrained encoder are inserted directly into the language model’s input sequence, interleaving them with text embeddings.
+\myparagraph{Insertion-based fusion.} Token insertion has become the dominant paradigm for training VLMs.
+For this, visual embeddings from a pretrained encoder are inserted directly into the language model's input sequence, interleaving them with text embeddings.
 The visual and textual information thus interact through self-attention layers without any architectural changes.
 Recent token insertion models~\citep{wang2024qwen2vl,bai2025qwen25vl,chen2024internvl25,zhang2023videollama,marafioti2025smolvlm} have achieved strong multimodal performance with this strategy.
-However, the number of visual tokens rapidly grows with image resolution or video length, thus increasing the memory and computational costs at both training and inference time, and requiring dedicated techniques to handle longer contexts, \eg, by modifying RoPE~\citep{Ge2024V2PEIM,bai2025qwen25vl}.
+However, the number of visual tokens rapidly grows with image resolution or video length, thus increasing the memory and computational costs at both training and inference time.
+A wide range of techniques has been explored to mitigate this cost, including compressing visual tokens via pixel unshuffling~\citep{shi2016real}, token merging~\citep{li2024videochatflash}, query-based compression~\citep{li2023blip2,zhang2023videollama,li2024mvbench}, or pooling~\citep{wang2025internvideo2,maaz2023videochatgpt}, inserting visual tokens in only a subset of layers~\citep{chen2024fastv}, reducing the cost of attention operations~\citep{Yang2024ParallelizingLT}, compressing the KV cache at inference~\citep{qian2024videostreaming,chen2025livecc,zhang2025flashvstream}, or modifying positional embeddings to handle longer contexts~\citep{Ge2024V2PEIM,bai2025qwen25vl}.
+These techniques are largely orthogonal to the choice of fusion mechanism, and could also complement CA to further reduce the number of keys and values in the CA layers.

-\myparagraph{Token compression.} To limit the number of visual tokens inserted into the LLM~\citep{chen2024internvl25,bai2025qwen25vl,maaz2023videochatgpt,zhang2025videollama3}, prior work employs compression techniques such as pixel unshuffling \cite{shi2016real}, hierarchical token merging~\citep{li2024videochatflash}, attention pooling~\citep{wang2025internvideo2}, query-based compression, \eg, Q-Formers~\citep{li2023blip2, zhang2023videollama,li2024mvbench}, global pooling~\citep{maaz2023videochatgpt}, or low frame-rate sampling~\citep{wang2025internvideo2}.
-While these partially alleviate the high cost of token insertion, visual token compression often comes at the expense of fine spatial and temporal details at high compression rates~\citep{wang2025internvideo2}.
-While our proposed CASA mechanism inherently avoids the cost of token insertion, we note that such compression techniques might still complement it to further reduce the cost of the cross-attention itself.